 Here is the most updated Choquequirao trek information for 2022 – 2023!
 Check it out!

 Choquequirao is a recently discovered mystery for researchers of the ancient culture of the Incas.
 There are still many hidden secrets yet to be found in this massive Citadel.
-It is an Inca fortress and sister citadel of Machu Picchu, but three times larger than the Machu Picchu.
+It is an Inca fortress and sister citadel of Machu Picchu.
+This lesser known citadel is actually three times larger than Machu Picchu with much of it being covered by dense jungle.

 What is Choquequirao